RayDimn/Risk_Of_Rain_2_Expand/README.md

 Although many changes have been made, the core gameplay of the game it still largelly the same with additions being made, they are the following...

 ## Survivors Changes
-Most of them were left untouched with the exception of 3.
+Most of them were left untouched with the exception of 4.

   * **Commando** - Phase Round has been buffed to allow it to proc Bands.
   * **Huntress** - Recieve a passive skill (Huntress Momentum) allowing her to rely less on crit items.
+  * **Artificer** - Recieve 13 new skills
   * **Captain** - His beacons now are a rechargable skill, having a cooldown of 60 seconds.